MiranValincic/myFlix-client/README.md

 # myFlix-client

 Purpose <br>
-This is the client-side for the application K-Flix based on its existing server-side code (REST API and database). <br>
+This is the client-side for the application myFlixe based on its existing server-side code (REST API and database). <br>

 Built with<br>
 MERN tech stack<br>